The Origin of Pancit Marilao, Bulacan

 Add the fish sauce and ground black pepper then simmer until sauce becomes thick.
 Set aside.

 Pour in the palabok sauce on top of pancit bihon.
 Top it with tinapa flakes, grated okoy (kinaskas or hinimay), slices of kamias and sliced boiled eggs.
-Add some toasted garlic and garnish with chopped kinchay and ground pepper.
+Add some toasted garlic and garnish with chopped kinchay.
 Share and enjoy!